SahityaRoy/Hacktoberfest_Practice_Contribution/README.md

 - Wait for your changes to be merged

 Hurray!
-You successfully made a contribution!
+You've successfully made a contribution!

 <h1 align=center> Project Admin ❤️ </h1>
 <p align="center">